frkatona/frkatona.github.io/Subpages/ChordNetwork/readme.md

 ## USER EXPERIENCE

-- [ ] top and bottom bars with transparent backgrounds and that don't take up the center of the screen or push the content away
+- [x] top and bottom bars with transparent backgrounds and that don't take up the center of the screen or push the content away

-- [ ] distinct click and drag spot for changing the force center
+- [ ] distinct click and drag spot for changing the force center (or at least be sure the nodes are never inconvenient to click)

 - [ ] "?" icon next to settings that aren't obvious (a la overwatch website)

 - [ ] fancier graphical fx

-  - [ ] bloom that moves along the line to show the various connections and maybe flash their node ids at the top for a moment\
+  - [ ] bloom that moves along the line to show the various connections and maybe flash their node ids at the top for a moment (can make boxshadow but maybe a better way)

 - [ ] better iconography/UI